caramelcss/caramel/README.md

 Need further help?
 Pop into ```#caramel``` on ```irc.esper.net``` and state your question.
 We may take a while to answer your question (as we're not always available), so make sure to hang around until we're able to give you a reply!

 ## Modification
 Modifying Caramel is easy with Sass, and our Compiling Script.
-Make your changes to Caramel, then run our Compiling Script to recompile your new code into CSS.
+Make your changes to Caramel, then run our Compiling Script to recompile your new code back into CSS.

 **Please Note:** [Ruby](https://www.ruby-lang.org/) and [Sass Command Line](http://sass-lang.com/install) must both be installed for the Compiling Script to work.
 Without either, the other will not work.